 jr, quando estiver lendo o texto, substitua \protocolname por ASAP-V.

+ABSTRACT 2

+The concepts behind Vehicular Ad Hoc Network (VANET) are bringing new research challenges mainly with respect to security.
+Security plays a key role in providing reliability in vehicular environments, which may include node authentication and non-repudiation.
+Moreover, users’ privacy is also a key challenge and one of the main security threats in VANET.
+On the other hand, there is a trade-off between authentication/non-repudiation and users’ pri- vacy, which may lead to a harmful type of network attack called sybil attack.
+Sybil attacks may decrease service reliability and significantly impact on net- work performance, such as packet delivery ratio and throughput.
+Thus, the challenge is to avoid and detect sybil attacks without compromising users’ privacy.
+In this paper we propose a privacy-preserving authentication and sybil detection protocol for VANETs called ASAP –V. Our approach uses the group signature and the multiple-pseudonym schemes to allow au- thentication and non-repudiation, as well as the anonymity set concept to detect sybil attacks without compromising users’ privacy.
+What is more, ASAP-V does not require a fixed infrastruc- ture during sybil attack detection time.
+Experimental results suggest that ASAP-V is more robust against sybil attacks with lower average detection time as well as lower false-positive rates and false-negative resilience com- pared to the state-of-art works.

 \begin{abstract}

 The concepts behind Vehicular Ad Hoc Network (VANET) are bringing new research challenges mainly with respect to security.
 Security plays a key role in providing reliability in vehicular environments, which may include node authentication and non-repudiation.
 Moreover, users' privacy is also a key challenge and one of the main security threats in VANET.
 On the other hand, there is a trade-off between authentication/non-repudiation and users' privacy, which may lead to a harmful type of network attack called \textit{sybil} attack.
 In such attacks, a malicious node behaves as if it is a large number of nodes itself.
 Therefore, it may decrease service reliability and significantly impact on network performance, affecting packet delivery ratio and throughput, for instance.
 Thus, the challenge is to avoid and detect \textit{sybil} attacks without compromising users' privacy.
 In this paper, we propose a privacy-preserving authentication and \textit{sybil} detection and avoidance protocol for VANETs called ASAP-V~(Authentication and Sybil Attack Detection Protocol for VANETs).
 Our approach uses the group signature and the multiple-pseudonym schemes to allow authentication and non-repudiation, as well as the anonymity set concept in a multilevel architecture fashion to detect \textit{sybil} attacks without compromising users' privacy.
-What’s more, ASAP-V~does not require a fixed infrastructure during \textit{sybil} attack detection time.
+What is more, ASAP-V~does not require a fixed infrastructure during \textit{sybil} attack detection time.
 Experimental results suggest that ASAP-V~is more robust against \textit{sybil} attacks with lower average detection time as well as lower false-positive rates and false-negative resilience when compared to the state-of-art works.

 \end{abstract}